Monirekh/Design-Patterns/README.md

 # Design-Patterns

 Hello to everyone!
-In this repository a brief overview of Gang of Four (GoF) design patterns is provided.
+In this repository a brief overview of design patterns is provided.
-HOpe you enjoy ;)
+Hope you enjoy ;)